Your Registration has been done successfully.

 Alibag has a special place in the heart of Mumbaikars.
 Apart from being a famous vacation place for Mumbai Walas Alibag is also blessed with amazing trekking destinations.
-Sagargad is one such destination where you can head to for the weekend to get away from the hustle bustle of city life.
+Sagargad is one such destination where you can head to for the weekend to get away from the hustle-bustle of city life.

 The base village for this trek is Khandale village, one can reach here from Panvel railway station via a bus.
 The trek starts from a dirt road in the village.
 Following that, you will reach the stairs that lead to the Siddheshwar temple.
 An ashram is also present here if one wishes to stay.
 On the way, you can see the beautiful waterfall named Dhondana.

 As you follow the trail through forests and clearings you will come across the ruins of Sagargad fort.
 This place is full of cultural significance as it dates back to the Satavahana dynasty, it is also amongst the 33 forts that Shivaji handed over to the Mughals as part of the Purandar treaty.
 The fort was later used by Britishers to build their quarters as well.
-Most of the fort doesn’t exist now, but you can see the walls that have survived along with the ruins of British quarters.
-Also, present on the top the fort is a lake which becomes the waterfall on the other side of the plateau.
+Most of the fort doesn't exist now, but you can see the walls that have survived along with the ruins of British quarters.
+Also, present on the top of the fort is a lake that becomes the waterfall on the other side of the plateau.
 Another major attraction of this trek is Vanartok Pinnacle.
 From the top, the view is absolutely beautiful.
 It is an easy to moderate level trek, so beginners can opt to go for it.
 Best time to go for this trek is monsoon or winter season, as it will make your walk amidst nature all the more pleasing.
 If you do plan to go during summers a night trek will be more suitable as the hot climate during the day may make the experience unnecessarily exhausting.

 Duration: 1 - 2 days